Günther Rall: Eastern Front

 X-rays revealed he had broken his back in three places.
-Doctors told him he was finished as a pilot, and transferred him to a hospital in Vienna in December 1941.
+Doctors told him he was finished as a pilot and transferred him to a hospital in Vienna in December 1941.
 Despite the prognosis, Rall defied odds and returned to combat a year later.
 During his treatment, he met Hertha Schön, whom he married in 1943.
 While hospitalized, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 15 December 1941.
-In Rall's absence third group claimed 90 of the 135 aircraft claimed shot down by Luftflotte 4 in December.
-This was achieved without loss; making it the most successful of the German fighter groups.
+In Rall's absence, III.
+Gruppe had claimed 90 of the 135 aircraft shot down by Luftflotte 4 in December.
+This was achieved without any loss; making it the most successful of the German fighter groups.
 The VVS Southern Front admitted the loss of 44 aircraft from 1 to 22 December.
-The losses for the remaining nine days are not stated.
+The losses for the remaining nine days were not stated.

-Rall came back to 8.
-Staffel of JG 52 in August 1942.
-From 2 to 30 August, Rall claimed victory 37 through to 62; a run of 26 aerial victories in a four-week period.
+Rall returned to 8.
+Staffel JG 52 in August 1942.
+From 2 to 30 August, Rall claimed victory 37 through 62; a run of 26 aerial victories in a four-week period.
 On 6 August Rall claimed four in one day.
 At this time Rall's unit was operating in support of the Battle of the Caucasus, deep in southern Russia.
 His 61st claim was for a victory achieved in the vicinity of Grozny.
 German forces reached the Terek River in late August 1942 and erected pontoon bridges.
 The Soviets began air attacks on the crossings, and Rall's III.
 Gruppe claimed 32 aerial victories in their defense.

 On 3 September, Rall was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 The pilots of JG 52 opposed the Soviet 4th Air Army (4 VA) effectively; and with pilots such as Rall, Dickfeld and Grislawski, they dominated the air space whenever they appeared in strength.
 The 4 VA reported the loss of 149 aircraft in September 1942.
 On 30 September 1942 Rall claimed his 90th aerial victim, bringing his total for the month to 28.

 On 22 October, Rall was credited with his 100th aerial victory.
 He was the 28th Luftwaffe pilot to achieve the century mark.
 On 2 November 1942, Rall was required to meet Adolf Hitler and was personally awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
 Rall took the opportunity to ask Hitler when the war would be over.
 To Rall's surprise Hitler replied that he did not know.
 After the ceremony Rall was granted leave.
 Rall travelled by train to Vienna on 11 November and married Hertha.
 Upon completion of his leave, Rall returned to the front as III.
-Gruppe of JG 52 was ordered to cover the retreat after the Battle of Stalingrad in which several Axis field armies were destroyed.
+Gruppe JG 52 was ordered to cover the retreat after the Battle of Stalingrad where several Axis field armies were destroyed.